Yoichi Watanabe Photo Exhibition - Snow Forest - The world seen through skis

 Yoichi Watanabe

-is a photographer who travels to snowy mountains around the world, producing and publishing photographs.
+is a photographer who travels the world's snow-covered mountains, creating and exhibiting photographs.

-He lives in Niseko, Hokkaido, and continues to photograph skiing, primarily to document the climate and lifestyle of snowy regions.
-He has been publishing Stuben Magazine since 2015, introducing snow culture from around the world from a unique perspective.
-In February 2020, he published the photo book "Snow: The Essence of the Winter Forest."
+He lives in Niseko, Hokkaido, and continues to photograph the climate and lifestyle of snowy regions, primarily focusing on ski photography.
+Since 2015, he has published Stuben Magazine, introducing snow culture from around the world from his unique perspective.
+In February 2020, he published the photo book "Snow: The Essence of the Winter Forest".